Pennsylvania health aide sentenced for scalding disabled man

-The state attorney general's office has announced that 27-year-old Akeem Nixon of Erie, Pennsylvania, was sentenced Thursday to serve between two and a half and five years in prison.
+The state Attorney General's Office has announced that Akeem Nixon, 27, of Erie, was sentenced Thursday to serve between two and a half and five years in prison.
 Nixon had pleaded guilty in June to neglect of a care-dependent person and aggravated assault.

 Officials say Nixon poured scalding water over the 38-year-old man with cerebral palsy, causing him to be hospitalized for 17 days with second-degree burns.